Solutions! Found A Cool Air Chuck

 Another example of a clasping air chuck.
 This one is bigger and does not function as well as the small one in the video above.

 The concept of a latch-on air chuck is not new.
 There are lots of such devices around with a spring clip or something.
 Even the straight in capture style is not new.
-The image here is a different variety, but it doesn’t function as smoothly, and it’s quite a bit larger.
-Anyway, I like this new one because it’s so compact, and it seems to flow better than other chucks — meaning faster.
-Also, it’s so simple to plug on and it just does it’s job.
+The image here is a different variety, but it does not function as smoothly, and it is quite a bit larger.
+Anyway, I like this new one because it is so compact, and it seems to flow better than other chucks – meaning it fills the tire faster.
+Also, it is so simple to plug on, so it can just do the job.

 Air Chuck Acquisition

-On a whim I dropped into an industrial air compressor place in Denver.
-I asked a lot of questions about consistency of technology in over-the-road vehicles.
+On a whim I dropped into an industrial air compressor place in Denver Colorado.
+I asked a lot of questions about consistency for technology in over-the-road vehicles (often called semi-trucks).
 This place specializes in equipment for mechanics and especially for tires of all sizes.
-While I’ve always assumed Schrader valves are the standard, until then, I’ve never had it confirmed.
-Now you know too — Almost all vehicles on the road use a Schrader valve for filling the tires.
+While I have always assumed Schrader valves are the standard, until then, I have never had it confirmed.
+Now you know too – Almost all vehicles on the road use a Schrader valve for filling the tires.

 There are some big tires that use a larger, high flow valve, but those are the really big tires like on earth moving equipment.
-I’ve seen those, but did not know that they are not on road vehicles.
+I have seen those, but did not know that they are not used for on road vehicles.
 So, I asked about chucks to fill the bigger semi-truck tires and he showed me several options.
 This one is just cute and cool at the same time, so I bought it.
-This will fill a bunch of car, truck and trailer tires in the future.
+This will fill a bunch of car, truck and trailer tires for us in the future.

-Yep, something new to add to my air tools.
+Yup, something new to add in my collection of excellent air tools.

 Update:

 Per the question in the comments below, this air chuck is a Haltec CH-340 Lock-On Safety Air Chuck.
-It was purchased at a Truck Tire Service Center.
-I would imagine they are pretty common.
+While this one was purchased at a Truck Tire Service Center, I would imagine they are pretty common.

 Now, after using it for a while, I continue to be quite happy with the performance.
-It does what I need, and it’s really easy to use.
-Also, as a side note, I also designed this device in on a tire filling machine we designed and built for one of our clients at Synthesis.
+It does what I need, and it is really easy to use.
+Also, as a side note, this air chuck was is now part of the design in a custom machine that does automatic tire filling.
+It is a machine we designed and built for one of our clients – through Synthesis Engineering Services (parent company of Mechanical Elements).

 Just for fun, I did a quick Google search to see what similar products are around.
 That search yielded the Milton S-696 – 1/4″ FNPT Kwik Grip Safety Air Chuck which is similar.
 Additionally, something else similar (so it appears) is Milton 1496 – 1/4″ FNPT Kwik Grip Safety Air Chuck.
-I don’t know anything about the Milton products, so I can’t recommend them, but it’s worth knowing they exist.
+I do not know anything about the Milton products, so I will not recommend them, but if you can’t find the Haltec, it is worth knowing the Milton products also exist.

-Don’t Forget . . .
+Please don’t Forget . . .
 This Solutions! category is for you to contribute as well.
 We want to hear about your successes too.
 What have you done recently?
 Or what new tools have you found that make life easier?
-All of us DIY’ers want to share in your new found awesome.
+All of us DIYers want to share in your new found awesome.
+Things, like this air chuck, that work out as Solutions! for you.

 Please visit the Customer Submissions Page and let us know about your cool shop Solutions!
 Great ideas from you will help everyone that visits the Mechanical Elements website.